ch-stark/gitops-rbac-example/README.txt

 The AppX-AdminGrp group has edit on the dev1,dev2 namespace on OpenShift The AppY-AdminGrp group has edit on the dev2 namespace on OpenShift

+ArgoCD Configurations

+ArgoCD is integrated with the OpenShift oAuth
+RBAC Policy
+The admins OpenShift group is set up as ArgoCD admins The developer OpenShift group is set up as ArgoCD users ArgoCD admins can see and sync all ArgoCD Applications The cluster-config ArgoCD project has all "cluster wide" configurations Can only be seen/synced by ArgoCD admins
+The pricelist ArgoCD project has all appliaction components to run the Pricelist application Can be seen/synced by ArgoCD admins or ArgoCD users Autosync is turned on

 B: openshift-setup